augustss/MicroHs/README.md

 * `mtl` pull request sent, not merged (yet)
 * `random` pull request refused by the maintainers

-Contributions to this list are very welcome.
+Contributions to these lists are very welcome.

 ## Files
 There is a number of subdirectories: